 It all depends on the yard, but there is often a map.
 If the yard doesn’t have a map you can ask the attendant to point you in the right direction for your needs.

 The most sophisticated yards have an online database.
-They tag the vehicles that come in an log them in a computer system.
+They tag the vehicles that come in and log them in a computer system.
 You can check the database online from home if they make it publicly available.
 If they don’t you can just call and ask for what you need and they can look it up.
 You can often call and ask very specific questions like “Do you have a transmission for a 2007 Corolla”? or “Do you have any 2004 Durango’s in your lot and how intact are they with parts”?

 What Kind of Used Auto Parts Can You Find and Strip?